waltforme/kealm/README.md

 Since we are running a *virtual* hub, representing a fleet of clusters, there are actually no controllers for deployments, pods etc. on the virtual hub (this is a concept that has been lately of great interest on the kubernetes community, see for example the [kcp project](https://github.com/kcp-dev/kcp)).
-Then we can redefine the behavior of appliying a deployment to the *virtual hub* - instead of creating pods on the virtual hub it will create pods on the managed clusters.
+Then we can redefine the behavior of applying a deployment to the *virtual hub* - instead of creating pods on the virtual hub, it will create pods on the managed clusters.

 This model will still use the `AppBundle` resource to back the resources applied to the virtual hub,